manuelz120/hackvent-2020/13/solution.md

 # HV20.13 Twelve steps of christmas

-Todays challlenge consists of an XLS file.
+Today's challenge consists of an XLS file.
 The challenge description is giving us a sense that this might involve some old school file encryption and compression algorithms.
 The first thing which caught my attention is a obscure note in the column for the user Bread:

 ```
 Not a loaf of bread which is mildly disappointing 1f 9d 8c 42 9a 38 41 24 01 80 41 83 8a 0e f2 39 78 42 80 c1 86 06 03 00 00 01 60 c0 41 62 87 0a 1e dc c8 71 23 Why was the loaf of bread upset?
 His plan were always going a rye.
 How does bread win over friends?
 “You can crust me.”
 Why does bread hate hot weather?
 It just feels too toasty.